Tmee/Nokogiri-Example/scrape.md

   * It has a bunch of information you don't care about,
   * so let's narrow it down to only the title and links

-3.This next method will return a array of hashes with the title and link
+3.This next method will return a array of hashes with the title and link for each job
   * take a look and play around with it, I'll explain in more detail below

 ``` ruby